oisinmulvihill/stats-service/README.md

     api = Analytics.stats()

-    data = dict(
+    points = [dict(
-        event='server.start',
+        measurement='server_startup',
+        tags=dict(
             uid="system-{}".format(self.app_node),
             ip=socket.gethostbyname(self.app_node),
-        app_node=self.app_node,
+            hostname=self.app_node,
+        ),
+        fields=dict(
+            # will allow you to count/avg/min/max the number of startups.
+            # lots/<time period e.g. min,day,etc> is probably bad :)
+            value=1
         )

-    api.log(data)

-The event is a string and i have have a format i use for this.
-You are free to choose your own.
-The 'uid' in this case will be used to collect all events for that specific system.
+    )]

+    api.log(points)

 In the above case uid would become 'system-devbox' running off my vagrant devbox.
-In production this would be the hostname of the machine/VM/docker container/etc. In the above example self.app_node is set to the system hostname when the Analytics is instanciated.
+In production this would be the hostname of the machine/VM/container/etc.
+In the above example self.app_node is set to the system hostname when the Analytics is instanciated.